Hugo F. Sonnenschein

-Hugo Freund Sonnenschein (November 14, 1940 – July 15, 2021) was an American economist and educational administrator.
-He served as president of the University of Chicago from 1993 to 2000.
+Hugo Freund Sonnenschein (November 14, 1940 – July 15, 2021) was an American economist and academic administrator who served as 11th president of the University of Chicago from 1993 to 2000.

-Early life
+Early life and education

 Sonnenschein was born in New York City on November 14, 1940.
 He was raised in Brooklyn.
 He attended Oakwood School in Poughkeepsie, New York, graduating in 1957.
 He studied at the University of Rochester, obtaining a Bachelor of Arts in 1961.
 He subsequently undertook postgraduate studies at Purdue University, earning a Master of Science in 1962 and a Doctor of Philosophy two years later.

 Career

 Sonnenschein was first employed as an assistant professor at the University of Minnesota from 1964 to 1970.
 Over the next two decades, he worked as a professor, first at the University of Massachusetts from 1970 to 1973, then at Northwestern University (1973–1976) and Princeton University (1976–1988).

-Sonnenschein first acted in university administration as Dean of the School of Arts and Sciences at the University of Pennsylvania from 1988 to 1991.
+Sonnenschein first acted in university administration as dean of the School of Arts and Sciences at the University of Pennsylvania from 1988 to 1991.
 He proceeded to serve as Provost of Princeton University from 1991 to 1993.
 As the Adam Smith Distinguished Service Professor in Economics at the University of Chicago, his specialty was microeconomic theory, with a particular interest in general equilibrium theory.
 He was known for the Sonnenschein–Mantel–Debreu theorem, and more generally for his work on Walrasian general equilibrium theory.
 Sonnenschein later served as the 11th president of the University of Chicago from 1993 until 2000.
-He remained an honorary member of the university's Board of Trustees.
+He remained an honorary member of the university's board of trustees.

 Sonnenschein was elected to the American Philosophical Society in 2001.
 He received the 2009 BBVA Foundation Frontiers of Knowledge Award in Economy, Finance and Management (co-winner with Andreu Mas-Colell).